ppqSense/QubeDocs/docs/tutorial/tutorial.md

 ## Advanced Features

+### Comprehensive Site Editing

 To edit the styling or functionality of the site, it is best develop on a fully functional local version (before updating the live site).

 If you don't already know how to use github, follow the [readme](https://github.com/ppqSense/QubeDocs) instructions to setup your local environment.

+!!! note "Github Codespaces"
-You can also use the live editor in github  instead of on your local machine.
+    You can also use the live codespace editor in github instead of your local machine for development.
+See the (Codespaces Quickstart guide)[https://docs.github.com/en/codespaces/quickstart] for more information.

 You can reach the live editor from your browser by changing the url of the project from `github.com/ppqSense/QubeDocs/` to `github.dev/ppqSense/QubeDocs/` and setting up a GitHub Codespace by opening up the terminal and selecting "Continue Working in GitHub Codespaces".
 From here you can follow the rest of the instructions as you would locally.

 ### Local Preview